-OT services must be ordered by the worker's attending doctor, nurse practitioner, or the physician's assistant for the attending doctor.
+OT services must be ordered by the worker's attending provider.
 The services must be provided by a:

 - Licensed occupational therapist, or - Occupational therapy assistant serving under a licensed occupational therapist's direction.

 For details about students performing OT services, see the Therapy student and therapy assistant payment policy.